Nasir Uddin Chowdhury (politician)

-Nasir Uddin Chowdhury is a politician in Sunamganj District of Sylhet Division of Bangladesh.
+Nasir Uddin Chowdhury is a politician in Sunamganj District of Sylhet Division of Bangladesh and incumbent member of Parliament from Sunamganj - 2.
 He was elected Member of Parliament from the Sunamganj-2 (Derai-Shala) seat for the Jatiya Party in the June 1996 7th parliamentary elections.

 Birth and early life

-Nasir Uddin Chowdhury 1991-12-17 was born in Sunamganj district of Sylhet division.
+Nasir Uddin Chowdhury was born in Sunamganj district of Sylhet division.

 Political life

 Nasir Uddin Chowdhury is a central member of the Bangladesh Nationalist Party.
 He was elected Member of Parliament from the Sunamganj-2 (Derai-Shala) seat for the Jatiya Party in the June 1996 7th parliamentary elections.
 He was defeated by participating in the elections for the BNP in the Jatiya Sangsad elections of 2001, 2008 and 2018.